Aliases for ESCO2 Gene

 GeneCards Summary for ESCO2 Gene

 ESCO2 (Establishment Of Sister Chromatid Cohesion N-Acetyltransferase 2) is a Protein Coding gene.
 Diseases associated with ESCO2 include roberts syndrome and sc phocomelia syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include transferase activity, transferring acyl groups.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include lysine N-acetyltransferase activity, acting on acetyl phosphate as donor.
 An important paralog of this gene is ESCO1.

 UniProtKB/Swiss-Prot for ESCO2 Gene